 If a bank card (debit card, credit card, prepaid card or any other type of bank card) expires, or you stop using it, you will need to dispose of it in a safe and secure manner.

 Why Destroy a Bank Card?

-When you have finished using a bank card and no longer need it (changed bank account or the card has expired), for your personal safety, you should destroy the card.
+When you have finished using a bank card and no longer need it, (for example, if you've changed bank account or the card has expired), for your personal safety, you should destroy the card.